What We Do

 - Filter fryer oil at all dining locations for extended life and recycled into biodiesel.

-- Offer recycled content napkins and compostable straws in both dining halls.
+- Offer fully compostable napkins and straws in both dining halls.

-- Use recyclable and/or compostable packaging at Mediterranean Deli, Sitar, Sushinara, Lenoir Mainstreet salad/soup bars and 1.5.0.
+- Use recyclable and/or compostable packaging at Mediterranean Deli, IP3, Burrito Bowl, Sushinara, and Lenoir Mainstreet salad/soup bars.

-- Front-of-house-composting available at Mainstreet, the campus’ largest retail location.
+- Front-of-house-composting bins available at Beach Café, Chase Hall, Student Union, and Lenoir Mainstreet, the campus’ largest retail location.

 - Partner with the UNC Office of Waste Reduction and Recycling to seek out cross-promotional opportunities for waste-related initiatives, obtain and exchange waste diversion statistics, and organize recycling and composting pick-ups.